-- discussed with management regarding the status of negotiation of final progress claims with CZC. - examined the assessment carried out by an independent construction claim consultant to determine the fair amount of cumulative work done for the terminated contract and discussed the assessment with the consultant. - considered the professional competencies, capabilities, objectivity, and independence of the consultant engaged by the Group. - reviewed the credit rating assessment carried out by management. - tested the adequacy of the allowance of expected credit losses made by the management through challenging the data applied in determining the amount of loss suffered.
+- re-examined the relevance of the assessment carried out by an independent construction claim consultant to determine the fair amount of cumulative work done for the terminated contract in view of the passage of time. - inquired with management and its legal counsel regarding the state of the litigation and the potential outcomes. - reviewed the credit rating assessment of the counter party carried out by management. - tested the adequacy of the allowance of expected credit losses made by management by challenging the data applied in determining the amount of loss suffered.